vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

   },
 ```

-Further down the script the broken link checker is inside a loop.
-I assign each item to a variable and pass it in to the <acronym title="Uniform Resource Locator">URL</acronym> prepending with the ```blc``` command to run the check.
+The broken link checker is inside a loop.
+Assign each item to a variable and pass it in to the <acronym title="Uniform Resource Locator">URL</acronym>.

 ```
 # Run Broken Link Checker